Zoom In, Zoom Out

 Take stock: crisis gave permission to bend rules and give up formalities.
 Time to evaluate what works (localized decision making), what goes (lengthy approvals), and what needs to be carefully evaluated (algorithms trained on BC (before COVID) data)

-Future is not forecastable, nor predictable.
+The future is not forecastable, nor predictable.
 We do, however, know that those who are putting their lives at risk on the frontline wish they had our WFH problems.
 Reprioritize, do what’s right, and don’t forget to breathe in, breathe out…